Schmutsi/Network-Operating-System/DNS.md

 In the _named.conf.local_ file, we write inside view (aka private view) and public view respectively with private and public IP addresses.

-On one hand, for the inside view, we only allow access to private IP adresses which came from our local network 192.168.1.0/24 and from the localhost 127.0.0.0/8.
+On one hand, for the inside view, we only allow access to private IP addresses which came from our local network 192.168.1.0/24 and from the localhost 127.0.0.0/8.
 We do it with the `match-clients` command which restricts the listening of IPs and with `allow-queries` command which authorize actions of the following IPs.

 The zone configuration of our network entitled "sos4.cc.uniza.sk" is linked to the _zone.private_ file.
 Configurations will be saved in this file, as the primary server.

-`allow-queries` from ? ... ?
-Same as `match-clients` ?

 ```
 view inside {match-clients{192.168.1.0/24; 127.0.0.0/8;};